RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/lab8-cicd.md

 <img src="../images/ocp-lab-cicd-create-route.png">

-> Next, *create a secure route* with TLS edge termination so the application can be visited.
+> Now *create a secure route* with TLS edge termination the *frontend-prod* service so the application can be visited.

 <img src="../images/ocp-lab-cicd-route-tls.png">